Would there be another name for a miracle? What else we can compare to a mother’s love? I can say many things about it, but few know its depths.

 In the book, it describes a mother that had an incredible love for her son.
 But she lost him by illness.
 She grieved over the death of her son for over ten years.
 She kept his room exactly as it was when he died.
 She remained distressed about the loss of her son, Michael, until her death.
-In fact, she is disappointed to learn that when she arrives at the entrance of heaven there to meet her is her brother and not her son.
+In fact, it disappoint her to learn that when she arrives at the entrance of heaven there to meet her is her brother and not her son.
 She refuses to accept access to Heaven without her son Michael.
-She emotionally refuses to listen and rants, “No one has the right to come between my son and me.
+She emotionally refuses to listen and rants, “No one may come between my son and me.
 Not even God.
 Tell Him that to his face.
 I want my boy, and I mean to have him.
 He is mine, do you understand?
-Mine, mine, mine forever and ever” Despite any encouragement, she remains angry at God for taking him from her.
+Mine, mine, mine forever” Despite any encouragement, she remains angry at God for taking him from her.
 The past was all I had,” the woman says.
-Her brother replies, “It was all you chose to have.”
+Her brother replies, “It was all you had.”

 She was so consumed with love for her son that she would disregard the love of God.

 Here we have something as simple as love for her son turned into something terrible.
-Love is good.
+Love is wonderful.
 In fact, it’s excellent.
-The bible even teaches that God doesn’t feel love for or toward us, its that HE IS LOVE.
+The bible even teaches that God doesn’t feel love for or toward us, it is that HE IS LOVE.

-But when our love ( an attachment to, or an intense feeling of deep affection to something) is placed before our love for God, it becomes misplaced.
+But when our love (an attachment to, or an intense feeling of deep affection) it places to something before our love for God, it becomes misplaced.
 It becomes a god to us.